drekka/Alchemic/README.md

 }
 ```

+Once added you can then use a variety of Swift functions which are very similar or the same as their Objective-C equivalents.

+*Note: You can also declare the same method in Objective-C code and use it in the same way.*

+# Alchemic components

+## The context

+Every interaction with Alchemic takes place through the Alchemic context.
+Implementing `ALCContext`, the context is essentially a singleton instance that contains all the methods needed to tell Alchemic about the classes and methods you want it to manage.
+The context is also responsible for resolving dependencies and starting Alchemic.

-# The Alchemic data model
+## The data model

-Alchemic maintains an in memory data model in which it stores all the information about  the objects you want to manage.
+Behind the context, Alchemic maintains an in memory data model in which it stores all the information about  the objects you want to manage.
 When starting up, it scans the classes in your project, executing any registration methods it finds.

 This data model mostly contains __Object factories__.
 Object factories describe to Alchemic what sort of object you want it to manage and the dependencies they have.
 Object factories are almost always added to the model automatically when Alchemic scans you classes and finds particular methods which tell it what you want it to do.
 This is referred to as _registering_.